TomerAberbach/website/private/posts/the-1-hour-per-year-bug.md

-You would expect there to be 23 hours between 12:00am, the start of the day, and 11:00pm (PT) on March 14, and technically that's true, but due to daylight saving starting at 2:00am, that time is actually the same as 3:00am (PT) on March 15.
+You would expect there to be 23 hours between 12:00am, the start of the day, and 11:00pm (PT) on March 14, and technically that's true, but due to daylight saving starting at 2:00am, that time is actually the same as 3:00am.
 This means there are only 23 hours between the start times of March 14 and 15!

 ```mermaid
 ---